boltonhowes22/image-segmentation-ehg/week-00/README.md

 https://adeshpande3.github.io/A-Beginner%27s-Guide-To-Understanding-Convolutional-Neural-Networks/

 #### This has all the python code for writing a neural network from scratch if you are so inclined.
 It is probably the most comprehensive of the resources.
-Definitely read through thsi
+Definitely read through this
 http://neuralnetworksanddeeplearning.com/chap1.html